 While your potatoes are roasting, it’s time to make your chili!
 Bring lentils, bulgur and water to a boil, reduce heat and simmer on low for 20 to 25 minutes or until lentils are tender.
 Drain any remaining water from the pot.

 Drain and rinse black beans and add to the pot along with the fire-roasted tomatoes, Bragg liquid aminos and spices.
 Stir to combine thoroughly and simmer on low for 15 minutes.

 Now that your chili is simmering, let’s make your cheeze sauce!
 In a food processor, blend carrots and potatoes until smooth.
 Add nutritional yeast, Bragg liquid aminos, spices and lemon juice, and pulse until well combined.
-Add almond milk last, blend until creamy. his makes a creamy dip.
+Add almond milk last, blend until super creamy.
+Think of over whipped mashed potatoes.
+This makes a creamy dip that has a gooey consistency.
 For a thinner sauce to drizzle, add more almond milk.

 Tip: If you do not have a food processor, a blender will work here, but you will likely need slightly more almond milk.
 Start with ⅓ of a cup and add small amounts until you get to a preferred consistency.

 Build your Chili Cheeze Fries appetizer for a crowd or individual servings, but stacking the fries, chili and cheeze sauce.
 Add hot sauce, salsa, avocado, green onion, jalapeños or any other type of garnish you wish to the dish.